Bolacode-Stack/Tech-book-club/README.md

 ## My Process
 I carefully went through the design and after that, i created some custom properties for the colors, fonts etc and started building the project.

+- Opinion: I am really proud of this project.
+It makes me happy

 ## Built with
 It was built with HTML & CSS, i didn't use SASS or any CSS Frameworks